-The research funding institutions ensure that research which they support conforms to the rules of scientific integrity and good scientific practice.

-If they have good reason to believe that these rules are being breached, they may, within their promotion and controlling mechanisms, obtain information from national or foreign institutions or persons concerned and provide information to such institutions or persons.

-- a. written reprimand; - b. written warning; - c. reduction, suspension or repayment of the contributions; - d. temporary exclusion from making further applications.

-They may inform the employing institution of violations and sanctions.

-Offences under Article 37 or 38 of the Subsidies Act of 5 October 1990 in relation to the promotion of research are prosecuted by SERI in accordance with the provisions of the Federal Act of 22 March 1974 on Administrative Criminal Law.
+- The research funding institutions ensure that research which they support conforms to the rules of scientific integrity and good scientific practice. - If they have good reason to believe that these rules are being breached, they may, within their promotion and controlling mechanisms, obtain information from national or foreign institutions or persons concerned and provide information to such institutions or persons. - They shall set out administrative sanctions in their regulations for violations of scientific integrity and good scientific practice in connection with the acquisition and use of their funding.
+They may apply one or more of the following measures: - a. written reprimand; - b. written warning; - c. reduction, suspension or repayment of the contributions; - d. temporary exclusion from making further applications. - They may inform the employing institution of violations and sanctions. - Offences under Article 37 or 38 of the Subsidies Act of 5 October 1990 in relation to the promotion of research are prosecuted by SERI in accordance with the provisions of the Federal Act of 22 March 1974 on Administrative Criminal Law.